mathisen99/Lolo_the_bot/README.md

 - Use `!verify PASSWORD` via PM (not in channel)
 - Check user permission level with `!user list`
 - Only owners can add/remove admins

+**Voice cloning not working**
+- Ensure CosyVoice and IsolateVoice venvs are set up (see Voice Cloning Setup)
+- Check `ffmpeg` and `yt-dlp` are installed
+- Verify CUDA is available for GPU acceleration
+- Check CosyVoice pretrained models are downloaded

 ## Project Structure